When Apple introduced the AirPods, people were blown away by the effortless pairing between the iPhone (or Mac) and the wireless earbuds.

 Which devices support Fast Pair?

-At launch, all supported Android devices running Play services 11.7+ with compatibility back to Marshmallow (Android 6.0) can use Fast Pair.
+At launch, all supported Android devices (running Play services 11.7+ with compatibility back to Android 6.0) can use Fast Pair.
+This includes all your current and future Android phones (6.0+) associated with your Google Account.

 Want to know more?